TusharGaonkar/FileEncryption-Merkeltree/README.md

-# How to Run this files !
+# How to Run these files !

     sudo git clone https://github.com/TusharGaonkar/MerkelTree-File_encryption.git